 7. Tip 7

-Only include the submission date on the cover letter, not on the resume or references page.
+Only include the submission date on the cover letter, not on the resume or references.

 8. Tip 8

 Use standard business salutations (e.g. Ms., Mr., Dr.) if you are sure about their gender and then the person’s last name in the cover letter.
 If you do not know their gender and know their full name, you can simply use their full name.
 If you do not know their names, "Dear Hiring Manager(s):" would be appropriate.
-When ending the letter, use “Sincerely” before your signature.
+When ending the letter, use “Sincerely” above your name.

 9. Tip 9